 Generally.
 Progress reports and grades are intended to encourage student achievement and citizenship and accurately and consistently report student achievement in the School District's curriculum.
 Teachers are expected to follow Board policies and administrative procedures concerning progress reports and grades.
-Building administrators are expected to orient new teachers to the Board's policies and administrative procedures concerning progress reports and grades and, upon request, assist teacher compliance.
+Building administrators are expected to orient new teachers to the Board's policies and administrative procedures concerning progress, assist teacher compliance.